ibilon/minetest-haxe-externs/README.md

 **This is a work in progress** Very few functions are present in the extern.

-Haxe externs for the game [Minetest](http://www.minetest.net/) modding API.
+Haxe externs for the game [Minetest](http://www.minetest.net/) modding API version 0.4.16.

-See <http://dev.minetest.net/Intro> for the documentation on how to make a mod.
+The raw externs are in the `minetest.extern` package.

+A more haxe friendly API is available in the `minetest` package.

 Using these externs require the <https://github.com/HaxeFoundation/haxe/pull/6348> pull request, and will automatically add the `-D lua-alias-string`.